-- As the needs and businesses of our customers continue to evolve, it is essential that we too continue to grow professionally so as to provide the best possible products and services for customers. - We endeavor to improve our individual skills, abilities, and potential, through our work and by taking advantage of training and educational opportunities both inside and outside of MUFG.
-We proactively support the efforts of all MUFG staffs toward personal growth.
+- As the needs and businesses of our customers continue to evolve, it is essential that we too continue to grow professionally so as to provide the best possible products and services for customers. - We endeavor to improve our individual skills, abilities, and potential, through our work and by conducting training and educational opportunities both inside and outside of MUFG.
+We proactively support the efforts of all MUFG colleagues toward personal growth.